DOJ, U.S. Attorney urge people to report suspected COVID-19 fraud schemes

 - Individuals and businesses selling fake cures for COVID-19 online.

-- Websites and apps that appear to share coronavirus-related information to gain and lock access to personal devices until payment is received.
+- Websites and apps that appear to share coronavirus-related information to gain access to personal devices and lock them until payment is received.

 - Medical providers obtaining patient information for COVID-19 testing and using the information to bill for other tests and procedures.